 These are just a selection of alternative housing ideas to consider.
 With the right imagination, funding and skills you can create something amazing.
 From houseboats to pallet houses or tiny houses on wheels.

 What do you look for in a house?
-Do you like tradition or are you drawn to the abstract, cute or characterful houses?
+Do you like tradition or are you drawn to abstract, cute or characterful houses?
 Perhaps you yearn for a house which will reduce your carbon footprint and take you completely off-grid?
 There are so many things to consider.